 Because of their active minds, they require mental and physical exercise.
 To keep these dogs healthy, they must continue to learn and grow.

 Often when a Cockapoo is acting up, for example, barking problems, dominance at home, and even aggression towards other dogs can be a sign that the Cockapoo is not getting enough mental and physical stimulation.

-Gun dog training can be an excellent way to provide the activity levels a Cockapoo needs.
-In addition, owners often find they build an incredible bond with the dog, and the dog is so much better for the training, even down to the dog becoming calmer, better behaved, and far easier to control.
+Gun dog training can be an excellent way to provide the activity levels with a Cockapoo needs.
+In addition, owners often build an incredible bond with the dog, and the dog is so much better for the training, even down to the dog becoming calmer, better behaved, and far easier to control.